ratzz-zz/personal-portfolio/README.md

 # Cinthya Lopez - Portfolio Website

 A modern, responsive portfolio website showcasing my skills, experience, and projects as a Front-end Developer.
-Built with clean HTML, CSS, and JavaScript with a focus on performance and accessibility.
+Built with clean HTML and CSS with a focus on performance and accessibility.

 ![Portfolio Preview](styles/src/Project-1.png)